Our Driving Tips series gives you the need-to-know advice for driving abroad!

-Whilst an International Driving Permit (IDP) isn’t a requirement for Driving in the USA, the US government does recommend one as in the event of an accident an insurance company may insist upon seeing your IDP.
-Florida has repealed its law requiring an IDP, but it’s still a good idea to get one.
-You can get an IDP through your nation’s driving authority.
-In the UK though the best way is through the AA or RAC.
-Currently, the fee is £5.50.
+- Full UK driving licence that is valid for the entire rental period.
+Whilst an International Driving Permit (IDP) isn’t a requirement for driving in the USA, the US government does recommend one as in the event of an accident an insurance company may insist upon seeing your IDP.

 When you’re planning on driving in America, our reliable car hire services will ensure you recieve a high quality rental that will get you from A to B and everywhere in between.
 Our branch staff will also be more than happy to answer any questions or concerns you may have about driving rules in the city or state you’re visiting.

 In the United States, we have stations in major travel hubs and airports, and in cities such as Miami, Los Angeles, San Francisco, Seattle, Orlando, and much more.